dev-kristian/allset/app_status.md

 #### **Phase 8: Implement User Feedback System**

 *   **8.1.
 Create Feedback Table in Supabase**
-    *   Run the following SQL in the Supabase Editor to create a table for collecting feedback.
+    *   ✅ (Completed) Run the following SQL in the Supabase Editor to create a table for collecting feedback.

     ```sql
     -- Create the feedback table